jmservera/blog/content/posts/como-montar-un-servicio-de-video-chat.en.md

                                   util.inspect (ice_config));
 ```

-So, in the [deployment template][webappgit] I added the URL for the webapp repo, this will make the App Service get it from Github and then compile the full project into a container and run it:
+So, in the [deployment template][webappgit], I added the URL for the web app repo, this will make the App Service get it from Github and then compile the full project into a container and run it:

 ```json
 "properties": {